uob-mu3e/daq_wiki/MuTrig sorting.md

 Rough idea:

 * Use the fact that a hit takes 6 cycles (tiles) or three and a bit cycles (fibres) to arrive for a first multiplexer: 6 -> 1 for the tiles, 3 -> 1 for the fibres
-* In both cases that requires three PRBS decoders (or an adventurous scheme with partitioning or running the ROM at 375 MHz) - does that fit?
+* In both cases that requires three PRBS decoder inputs (2 decoder blocks ; two decoder inputs per block) (or an adventurous scheme with partitioning or running the ROM at 375 MHz) - does that fit?
 * Then we somehow detect lapses and add that to decoded timestamp (can be done with a 125 MHz/increment by 5 counter)
 * Then we divide the TS by 5
 * The we head into the sorter; much fewer input channels than for the pixels (three for both tiles and fibres), but much larger sorting depth.